 Coronavirus (COVID-19) Testing

 Worried about exposure to the virus?
-These tools can help you understand your risk and work out a plan.
+These tools can help you understand your risk and make a plan.
 You can check symptoms and get answers to questions you may have.
 If needed, we can help you get tested for coronavirus.

 How to get tested

-If you suspect that you (or a member of your family) have coronavirus (COVID-19), but you do not have a high fever or breathing problems, please follow do one of the following:
+If you suspect that you (or a member of your family) have coronavirus (COVID-19), but you do not have a high fever or breathing problems, please take any of the following steps:

 - Call your primary care provider.
 Your PCP can tell you what to do next and give you instructions if you need to be tested.
 Some doctors also offer virtual visits so you can receive care and consultation from home.

-- If you have a high fever or are having trouble breathing, go to an emergency department.
+- If you have severe or life-threatening symptoms and need to go to an emergency department you should do so.
 UPMC is ready to provide care.
-Call ahead if you can.
-Do not go to the emergency department for a simple cough or mild fever.
+Call ahead if you can so that the facility can prepare for your arrival.
+You should not go to the emergency department for a simple cough or mild fever.

-UPMC’s COVID-19 testing site is not open to the general public.
-You must have a physician referral that is approved by the UPMC Infection Prevention Team.
-You also must have an appointment.
-Testing is by appointment only and only for patients with an approved referral from their physician.
+UPMC’s COVID-19 testing sites are not open to the general public.
+You must have a physician referral.
+UPMC testing is by appointment only and only for patients with a prescription from their physician.

 Do not try to visit the UPMC testing site without an appointment.